Tim Schafer: College and LucasArts (1989–2000)

 Schafer was hired by LucasArts in 1989, and his first position was as a "scummlet", a programmer who helped to implement features and ideas proposed by the lead game developers within the LucasArts SCUMM engine.
 He, alongside Dave Grossman, helped to playtest Indiana Jones and the Last Crusade: The Action Game and implement the NES version of Maniac Mansion.
 Schafer and Grossman, along with two others, were taught by Ron Gilbert as part of a "SCUMM University" on how to use the engine to set up rooms and puzzles.

 Later, Gilbert approached Schafer and Grossman, offering them the chance to work on his new project, which would ultimately become the pirate-themed adventure game The Secret of Monkey Island.

 According to series creator Gilbert, Schafer and Grossman were responsible for about two thirds of the game's dialogue.
 The Secret of Monkey Island became one of the most acclaimed games of its kind.
 The same team created the sequel, Monkey Island 2: LeChuck's Revenge.

 In his first lead role on a game project, Schafer co-designed (with Dave Grossman) Day of the Tentacle, a time-travel comedy adventure and the sequel to Ron Gilbert's Maniac Mansion.
 Schafer's first solo project, the biker adventure Full Throttle, was released in 1995.
 He went on to design the highly acclaimed Grim Fandango, a noir adventure game set in the Aztec afterlife featuring characters similar to the papier-mâché skeleton decorations from the Mexican holiday Dia De Los Muertos.
-Grim Fandango won many awards, including GameSpot's Game of the Year award of 1998.
+Grim Fandango won many awards, including GameSpot's Game of the Year award of 1998, and Computer Adventure Game of the Year at the 2nd Annual Interactive Achievement Awards.